 In the redwood ecosystem, buds for future trees are contained in pods called burls, tough brown knobs that cling to the bark of the mother tree.
 When the mother tree is logged, blown over, or destroyed by fire –when, in other words, she dies – the trauma stimulates the burls growth hormones.
 The seeds release and trees sprout around her, creating the circle of daughters.
 The daughter trees grow by absorbing the sunlight their mother cedes to them when she dies.
 And they get the moisture and nutrients their need from their mother’s root system, which remains intact underground even after her leaves die.
 Although the daughters exist independently of their mother above ground, they continue to draw sustenance from her underneath.

 There is a large hall full of people, but I initially chose the small side room.
 I was there by myself, surrounded by plates and plates of hors d’oeuvres.
 The restaurant servers kept delivering them to me.
 (My late mother–who was not present because, hello, deceased–had pre-ordered these hors d’oeuvres for everyone.
 Which if you knew my mom is so my mom.)

 It got lonely in this little room.
 Plus, all this abundance to share.
 I could not consume it alone.

-Hello friends, I am so excited to share that I have a piece up on the website Keeping Mum!
-It is… Read more Keeping Mum
+I am so excited to share that I have a piece up on the website Keeping Mum!
+It is a new platform for mothers without mothers.

 It still feels wrong to speak of beauty in grief.
 To exclaim the wondrous joys and gifts that blossom from healing.
 I want to say, but I would trade any of it to have my mom back or my pregnancy back.
 (And I would.)